Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Methods

 \item[]

 \item[]

 \end{itemize}

 This is used instead of the scaled central moments that are used in the natural vector.
 In particular, $j=3$ is skewness and $j=4$ is kurtosis.
-The reasons for this being that (1) the central moments are highly correlated for odd and even moments, respectively, for the natural vector and (2) the scaling of the central moment by $\frac{1}{n^{j-1}}$ makes it so that the higher order moments converge very quickly to 0.
+The reason for this is that the scaling of the central moment by $\frac{1}{n^{j-1}}$ makes it so that the higher order moments converge very quickly to 0.
 Lastly, similarly to CCV, we concatenate the vectors described above for various values of $k$; e.g. $k=1 \ldots 5$.
 The \textit{generalized vector}, $g_k^j$, of a DNA sequence $S$ is defined by

-where $\mu_k^j$ is the vector consisting of the $j^{th}$ moment about the mean positions of all k-mers of length $k$ and $\sigma_k$ is the vector consisting of the standard deviations of the positions of all k-mers of length $k$.
-That is,